Searching for a rewarding career in NYC? There could be a position waiting for you at NYCEDC. ›

-Construction Employment Report - Subcontract value under $750k
+Construction Employment Report - Subcontracts under $750k (City or State funded)

-Construction Employment Report - Subcontract value over $750k
+Construction Employment Report - Subcontracts over $750k (City or State funded)

 Non-construction consulting contracts require a Supply & Service employment report.
-Generally, the “under 50 employees” form should be used by companies with fewer than 50 employees, and the longer “full form” should be used for companies with more than 50 employees.
+Generally, the “less than 50 employees” form should be used by companies with fewer than 50 employees, and the longer “50+ employees” should be used for companies with more than 50 employees.
 Please refer to the Supply & Service instructions document to learn more about the forms.

 Local Law 34 of 2007 (LL 34) requires the creation of a database containing information about entities that do business with the City as defined by the law, and principal officers, owners and senior managers of these entities.
 This information will be collected on Doing Business Data Forms that are distributed, collected and reviewed by agencies, and forwarded to the Doing Business Accountability Project (DBAP) at MOCS for processing.
 Collected data will be used to identify entities and people who are subject to LL 34’s limitations on campaign contributions in municipal elections.

 If you have any questions or concerns, please contact the Doing Business Accountability Project at 212-788-8104 or DoingBusiness@cityhall.nyc.gov.

 NYCEDC requires certain forms to be submitted in order to document and track participation on our projects.
 The Subcontractor Participation Plan lists all the subcontractors that will work on your project, and the Intent to Perform as Subcontractor form is required from each subcontractor listed on the Subcontractors Participation Plan.
 The M/W/DBE Compliance Report tells us how a particular payment is being distributed among the businesses involved in executing the project.
 The Verification of Subcontractor Payment Form is required for each payment to each subcontractor.
 Visit the Opportunity M/W/DBE page for more information.